cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_data-amplitude-frequency-duality.md

 ### Analysis Questions

-#### Relating to Cell Damage
+#### Cell Damage Analysis

-1. Observe Table 1 and Graph 1.
-What general trend do you notice between the frequency of light and the likelihood and level of cell damage?
+1. Examining Table 1, what relationship exists between light frequency and cell damage?

-2. Examine the data for the red and green lasers (different amplitudes, similar lower frequencies).
-Does increasing the amplitude of these lower-frequency lights cause cell damage in this experiment?
-What does this suggest about the primary factor determining whether light can damage cells in this scenario?
+2. For red and green lasers, does amplitude affect cell damage?
+What factor appears most critical?

-3. Compare the UV lamp data points with different amplitudes.
-Does a higher amplitude UV light cause more severe damage?
-How does this relate to your answer in question 2?
+3. Compare the UV lamp results at different amplitudes.
+What effect does higher amplitude have on damage severity?

-4. Based on this data, is the energy carried by a light wave solely determined by its amplitude?
-Explain your reasoning.
-Consider how different frequencies behave.

-5. How might the frequency of light be related to the energy of individual "packets" of light (photons) interacting with the cells?
+4. Does the data suggest light's energy depends solely on amplitude?
+Explain using frequency behavior.

+5. How might photon energy relate to light frequency based on these results?

-#### Relating to the Photoelectric Effect
+#### Photoelectric Effect Analysis

-6. Observe Table 2 and Graph 2.
-What is the relationship between the frequency of light and the kinetic energy of the ejected electrons?
-What happens below a certain frequency?

-7. Compare the data for the red light with the green, blue, and UV light.
-Even with a higher amplitude, red light does not eject electrons.
-What does this imply about the role of frequency in initiating the photoelectric effect?

-8. Examine the data for the green, blue, and UV light sources at different amplitudes (Graph 3).
-What effect does increasing the amplitude have on the number of ejected electrons?
-What does this suggest about the intensity of the light?

-9. Does changing the amplitude of the light change the kinetic energy of the individual ejected electrons?
-Support your answer with evidence from Table 2 and Graph 2.

-10. Based on these data, what two properties of light seem to be important in the photoelectric effect?
-What does this suggest about the nature of light interacting with electrons?

-#### Bridging the Two Phenomena

-11. How does the concept of a "threshold" (seen in the photoelectric effect) relate to the idea that only certain frequencies of light can cause cell damage?

-12. In both the cell damage and photoelectric effect experiments, does the amplitude of light always have the same effect?
-Explain.

-13. Based on your analysis of both datasets, can you propose a model where light exhibits both wave-like and particle-like properties?
-How might frequency and amplitude relate to the energy and number of these "particles"?
+6. From Table 2, identify the threshold frequency for electron ejection.
+What pattern emerges in kinetic energy as frequency increases?

+7. For each light type (green/blue/UV):
+  - Does amplitude change affect kinetic energy?
+  - How does amplitude affect current?
+  What conclusions can you draw?

+8. Regarding red light:
+  - Why doesn't higher amplitude trigger electron ejection?
+  - What does this reveal about electron liberation?

+9. Complete these statements:
+  - Frequency determines: ___ (kinetic energy/electron ejection)
+  - Amplitude determines: ___ (electron quantity/kinetic energy)

+#### Synthesis

+10. Compare both phenomena (cell damage and photoelectric effect):
+   - How do threshold frequencies relate?
+   - How do amplitude effects compare?

+11. Provide evidence from the data showing light behaving as:
+   - A particle
+   - A wave